-The Dads Program Specialist will provide world class programming for prenatal and parenting fathers and their children.
+JOB DESCRIPTION: The Dads Program Specialist will recruit and provide world-class programming for prenatal and parenting fathers and their children.
 Programming includes groups and/or home visits as appropriate or required.
-This position will report to our Program Manager.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

 - Works as a team member in the coordination and management of group operation including child care, transportation, food, activities and curriculum for each group.

 - Comes prepared to Team meetings, group work sessions, and individual meetings to share information on curriculum, needs, participant successes, and barriers, etc.

 - Plan and provide specialty group experiences for families as appropriate and needed.

 - Develop and grow relationships with community partners to establish additional referral sources.

 - Actively recruit prenatal and parenting fathers, develop relationships and enroll in Building Bright Futures, home visitation, and short term programming.

 - Contact referrals in a timely manner so as to engage in programming services.

 - Completes participant intakes in a timely manner.